rach1tarora/rach1tarora.github.io/index.md

 I'm Rachit Arora, and I have a keen interest in Security Research and Cloud security.
 My profile is mainly red side.

-I'm currently an international graduate student @ University of Maryland, College Park studying M.Eng Cybersecurity on F1 visa.
-Once i complete two semesters, I would be eligible for internships on Curricular Practical Training (CPT).
+I'm currently an international graduate student @ University of Maryland, College Park studying M.Eng Cybersecurity.

 My interests lies in pentesting, and cloud.
 I have done 4 internships, and have around 1 year of internship exp.
 I've done OSCP, CRTP, AZ500 and SC100.

 I'm currently searching for hybrid internships in the Washington, D.C. area for the Winter of 2024.

-Currently I'm learning exploit development, offensive coding and focusing on personal project where I build my own C2 Framework from ground up.

 I post blogs <a href="/blog" style="color:red;" rel="noopener">here</a>  and my  Linkedin -> <a href="#" class="fa fa-linkedin" href = "https://www.linkedin.com/in/rach1tarora/" target="_blank" rel="noopener" ></a> &nbsp;